zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/user-groups/managing-site-membership-and-permissions-with-user-groups.md

 ## Managing Site Permissions with User Groups

-User Groups are often created so the group's Users can take some specific action in a Site.
-By assigning the needed permissions for that action to a Role, and then assigning that Role to the User Group the User Group's Users can dynamically inherit the permissions they need to do their work.
+In the [Creating and Managing User Groups](./creating-and-managing-user-groups.md) article, you learned to assign a Regular Role to a User Group for Users that need to take action across the portal.
+User Groups are often created so the group's Users can act only in one Site.
+Just as with Regular Roles, it starts by assigning the needed permissions for that action to a Site Role, and then assigning that Role to the User Group.

-To grant permissions to Users in a User Group,
+To grant Site scoped permissions to Users in a User Group,

 1. [Create the User Group](./creating-and-managing-user-groups.md#creating-a-user-group).
 1. Assign the User Group to a Site ([see above](#managing-site-membership-with-user-groups)).